Boxing News: 1999–present

 In March 1999 the paper went to A3 size before reverting to A4, and increasing in length to 48 pages (from 24) in September 2005.
 The magazine remained the main trade paper in Britain.
 Abrams left Boxing News – after 22 years – in December 2009, just three months after the publication celebrated its centenary, and was succeeded as editor by Tris Dixon.

 Dixon left the magazine in December 2014, with Matt Christie taking over as editor.

 In April 2023, A digital media group announced the acquisition of Boxing News.
 The acquisition saw the merger of the iD Boxing platform with the Boxing News brand, creating Boxing News Plus.

 In February 2024, Boxing News' podcast, The Boxing Show, won Best Combat Sports Podcast at the Sports Podcast Awards.

 In March 2024, Boxing News announced the launch of the Boxing News app, which merges a prediction league with live scorecard functionality.

 In April 2024, Mark Butcher was announced as editor of Boxing News after the departure of Matt Christie.

+Boxing News ceased to be a weekly publication at the end of 2025, after a 116-year run as such.
+The final weekly edition was published on December 18, 2025, and then the title relaunched as a monthly magazine in January 2026, having merged with and revived the defunct Boxing Monthly magazine.
+Oliver Fennell was appointed editor.